-Effective September 1, 2010, we, through our wholly-owned subsidiary Technology Insurance Company ("TIC"), entered into a quota share reinsurance agreement with Maiden Specialty Insurance Company ("Maiden Specialty") by which TIC assumes a portion (generally 90%) of premiums and losses with respect to certain surplus lines programs written by Maiden Specialty on our behalf (the "Surplus Lines Facility").
-The Surplus Lines Facility will enable us to write business on a surplus lines basis throughout the United States, which we cannot, at present, do through our insurance subsidiaries.
-Currently, we are utilizing the Surplus Lines Facility for two programs for which Maiden Specialty receives a five percent ceding commission on all premiums ceded by Maiden Specialty to TIC.
+Effective September 1, 2010, through our wholly-owned subsidiary, Technology Insurance Company ("TIC"), we entered into a quota share reinsurance agreement with Maiden Specialty Insurance Company ("Maiden Specialty") by which TIC assumes a portion (generally 90%) of premiums and losses with respect to certain surplus lines programs written by Maiden Specialty on our behalf (the "Surplus Lines Facility").
+The Surplus Lines Facility enables us to write business on a surplus lines basis throughout the United States.
+During 2012, we utilized the Surplus Lines Facility for two programs for which Maiden Specialty receives a five percent ceding commission on all premiums ceded by Maiden Specialty to TIC.
 The Surplus Lines Facility will remain continuously in force until terminated.
-We did not enter into any material transactions related to this agreement during the year ended December 31, 2010.
+We have surplus lines authority for two of our insurance company subsidiaries, which has significantly decreased the need for the Surplus Lines Facility.
+As a result of this agreement, we assumed approximately \$0.5 million of written premium for which we earned approximately \$7.5 million and incurred losses of approximately \$4.6 million for the year ended December 31, 2012.